grafana/grafana/docs/sources/setup-grafana/installation/helm/index.md

 4. To sign in, enter `admin` for the username.
 5. For the password paste it which you have saved to a file after decoding it earlier.

-## Customizing Grafana default configuraiton
+## Customize Grafana default configuraiton

 Helm is a popular package manager for Kubernetes.
-It bundles Kubernetes resource manifests in a way that they may be re-used across different environments.
-These manifests are written in a templating language, allowing us to provide configuration values via `values.yaml` file, or in-line using helm, to replace the placeholders in the manifest where these configurations should reside.
+It bundles Kubernetes resource manifests to be re-used across different environments.
+These manifests are written in a templating language, allowing you to provide configuration values via `values.yaml` file, or in-line using Helm, to replace the placeholders in the manifest where these configurations should reside.

 The `values.yaml` file allows you to customize the chart's configuration by specifying values for various parameters such as image versions, resource limits, service configurations, etc.